Occupational Safety and Health

 Group Company Certification for Zero Accident and Disaster Period

-Kaneka Solartech Corporation More than 3 years
+Kaneka Sun Spice Corporation Shiga Plant More than 10 years

 Group Company Award for Zero Accident and Disaster Period

-Cemedine Co., Ltd. January 11, 2019 —
+Kaneka Hokkaido Styrol Co., Ltd. June 11, 2019 —

 CHECK & ACT